-(3) A person has authority for the purposes of subsection (1) or (2) only if he or she has possession of an audio visual recording of evidence or does anything mentioned in subsection (1) or (2), as the case may be -
+- (3) A person has authority for the purposes of subsection (1) or (2) only if he or she has possession of an audio visual recording of evidence or does anything mentioned in subsection (1) or (2), as the case may be - (a) in the case of a public official, for a purpose connected with - (i) the proceeding for which the recording was made; or - (ii) any proceeding where the audio visual recording has been admitted into evidence pursuant to section 7B; or s.
+7D Part 2 - Evidence of affected persons and special witnesses --- --

-- (a) in the case of a public official, for a purpose connected with - (i) the proceeding for which the recording was made; or - (ii) any proceeding where the audio visual recording has been admitted into evidence pursuant to section 7B; or - (iii) any resulting proceeding by way of appeal; or - (ab) in the case of a police officer, or any other person as authorised by the Commissioner of Police, for a purpose connected with the training and evaluation of a police officer who was involved in the making of the audio visual recording; or - (b) in any other case, as authorised by a Crown Law Officer for a purpose connected with - (i) the proceeding for which the recording was made; or - (ii) any proceeding where the audio visual recording has been admitted into evidence pursuant to section 7B; or

-(iii) any proceeding resulting by way of appeal.
+- (iii) any resulting proceeding by way of appeal; or - (ab) in the case of a police officer, or any other person as authorised by the Commissioner of Police, for a purpose connected with the training and evaluation of a police officer who was involved in the making of the audio visual recording; or - (b) in any other case, as authorised by a Crown Law Officer for a purpose connected with - - (i) the proceeding for which the recording was made; or - (ii) any proceeding where the audio visual recording has been admitted into evidence pursuant to section 7B; or - (iii) any proceeding resulting by way of appeal.